Lean Process Improvement Training

 - Use Lean thinking frameworks, including 5W-2H, Genchi Genbutsu and Gemba

-We go through all the different frameworks needed to fulfill Lean process Improvement.
+Here our trainers will help participants go through all the different frameworks needed in order to fulfill Lean Process Improvement.

 - Prepare for and complete a basic 5-S